-Use offset tubers which the parent plant has grown during the course of the summer.
+Use offset tubers that the parent plant has grown during the course of the summer.

-These large ornamental plants can be very impressive when placed and grown outside in a sheltered location during the summer.
-Especially in northern locations they provide a very tropical landscape look even for a short period and make good additions near water features.
+These large ornamental types of bulb plants can be very impressive when placed and grown outside in a sheltered location during the summer.
+Especially in northern locations elephant ear plants provide a very tropical landscape look even for a short period and make good additions near water gardens.

 In northern climates, they can be treated more as annuals where the elephant ears bulbs, corms or tubers are stored over winter for the next growing season.